Lecture Notes in Cosmology: Random fields

-unless the realisations are independent, in which case the random process is said to be Poissonian.
-The 2-dimensional probability density allows us to define the \textbf{2-point correlation function} as follows: In a similar fashion, one can define $N$-point correlation functions as
+unless the realizations are independent, in which case the random process is said to be \textbf{Poissonian}.
+The 2-dimensional probability density allows us to define the \textbf{2-point correlation function} as follows: